We offer a broad and balanced curriculum using the National Curriculum for England and Wales.

 At The Lighthouse School we believe it’s crucial to have a ‘full picture’ of where a child is with their learning and development to ensure that any time within the school day all the children are both accessing the curriculum and being challenged.
-We use on going formative assessment, which gives the teacher a more qualitative and accurate understanding of a child rather than relying on results from regular testing to do.
+We use on-going formative assessment, that include multiple indicators of progress and ability (such as discussions, projects, initiatives, attitude to learning, etc.) to provide a more qualitative and accurate understanding of a child rather than merely relying on results from standard tests/quizzes.
 We understand that some formal tests are sometimes needed e.g. spelling tests, however at The Lighthouse School this comprises a small piece of the pie!
 Formal assessment takes the form of teachers’ evaluations during class discussions, informal observations from group and individual tasks.
 We also however place great emphasis on the children evaluating their own work both orally and written, by the children providing effective signs to their peers and from the marking and feedback of completed work.
 This on going assessment and collected information serves to inform and help guide the teacher with future planning and hence improve the quality of teaching and learning in the school.

 The English Primary Framework is used as a basis for teaching Literacy.
 Each child is given targets that are relevant to him/her and these are regularly assessed to ensure their learning is moving forward.

 The children are encouraged to develop a love for reading and therefore regular sessions are provided to engage in silent reading, paired reading and whole class reading.
 We have a good range of reading books – both fiction and non-fiction in the classroom as well as the library.